 That question is what lead Gary to reach out to Bubbler Talk.
 He wanted to know: "Who played on Milwaukee’s first professional basketball team?
 What happened to it?
 And what years were they in town?"

-Well Gary, Milwaukee's first professional sports team was it's professional basketball team - the Milwaukee Hawks.
-The NBA team was in Milwaukee for only four seasons, from 1951 to 1955, and... they weren't very good.
+Well Gary, Milwaukee's first professional basketball team was the Milwaukee Hawks.
+The NBA team was in Milwaukee for only four seasons, from 1951 to 1955.
+And they weren't very good.

 "During their time in Milwaukee, they won less than one-third of their games, and they finished last in their division every year," Milwaukee County Historical Society's Ben Barbera explains.